 top of page

-coaching support for male survivors of childhood sexual abuse
+coaching support for male survivors of childhood trauma of sexual abuse

-The childhood sexual abuse was not your fault.
+The childhood trauma & sexual abuse was not your fault.

 The healing is your responsibility.